 A lot of companies are talking about diversity.
 Be the company that is actually doing something to make the world a more equitable place.

-Research what matters to the Latinx community.
-Ask your current Latinx employees and connect with Latinx organizations and associations.
+Research what matters to the community.
+Ask your current Hispanic and Latinx employees and connect with organizations and associations.
 Invest in your company’s mission to focus on diversity and inclusion.
-Set diversity hiring goals, specifically within the Latinx community.
+Set diversity hiring goals and get specific.
 And lastly, don’t just sit back and hope you attract a broader talent pool.
 You need to be intentional and make sure you are taking actionable steps towards your goals.